RithanyaG/Predicting-House-Prices-with-Machine-Learning-A-Random-Forest-Approach/README.md

 1. Built-in Feature Importance: Provided by the Random Forest model to identify which features contribute the most to the predictions.
 2. Permutation Feature Importance: Evaluated how much the model's accuracy decreased when each feature's values were randomly shuffled, providing another perspective on feature importance.

-This README gives a clear overview of the project, making it easy for others to understand and use your work.
-Feel free to adjust any sections to better suit your project or add more details as needed.
+This README gives a clear overview of the project.